octo-technology/OpenTezos/docs/dapp/front-user-experience.md

 ## Page component refactoring

 First, we need to do some refactoring.
 So far, the contract storage is only accessible from the `RaffleInformation` component.
 However, if we want to restrict some parts of the app, we need to access the contract storage from the `Page` component, which renders the `LaunchRaffleSection` and `BuyTicketButton` components.
-Both those pieces of information are stored in the storage.
+Both of these are stored in the storage.

 We need to pull the storage retrieving logic up to the component `Page`.